 - This will bring a Wi-Fi graph or Ethernet graph depending on your network on the right pane of the window.
 The graph shows you how much data it is sending and how much your network is receiving.
 Our target here is to see the network details.
 So right-click on the graph and opt for View network details.

 Isn’t things have become so easy with the advancement in technology?
 Even if you don’t have any idea about the details displayed related to the network activity, it is best to give a try.
-If not all the items, few simple ones will definitely be understood.
-Of course, they are very useful for the network administrators.
+If not all the items, few simple ones will be understood.
+Of course, they are very useful for network administrators.
 Experience the details and share with us what you understood.